ara-foundation/web/packages/reflect-astro-ext/README.md

 To add *title* and *description*

 # Roadmap
 Components
-* Make sure to parse the components to the respected areas in the slots.
 * Add Ara Web extension to detect the Ara Web Component Category description (predefined)
 * Add Ara Web extension to detect the RPC components.
 > RPC related code is commented at `src/component-level/index.ts`.